Grace Diaconate: Serving One Another Through Mercy

 Meal Trains are a new tool that are organized by our Deacons.
 We have been able to bless a few families recently with meals.
 We need more folks that are willing to receive these meal trains and provide meals to those in need.
 If you are interested in this ministry - contact either Sheryl Mathis ( ) or Julie Ledford ( ).

 Our Journey of Hope | Cancer Care Ministry

 Do you know someone who is battling cancer- a neighbor, friend or loved one?
 Our Journey of Hope is a biblically-based cancer care ministry open to anyone who is ready to make a difference in the lives of those affected by cancer.
 We want to bring practical support and the hope of Christ to every person in our congregation and community affected by this illness.

 We want to pray for you!
 Please share your requests with our prayer team, church leadership, or Grace family.
-Email your prayer requests to Members of our prayer team will receive and pray for your requests.
-We will share requests with our Grace family through our Wednesday church email. *You may request for prayer requests to remain confidential.
-If you do not currently receive these weekly email updates, click here to Join Now
+Members of our prayer team will receive and pray for your requests.
+Email your prayer requests to

 The Prayer team meets every Sunday between services in room 130.
 Anyone wishing to participate can attend.To learn more about the prayer team contact Dave Bokmiller:

 A Memorial Service Team has been established at Grace to perform the duties involved in conducting a memorial service at the church such as set up, greeting, clean up, etc. To learn more about the memorial service team contact Dave Bokmiller:

 The widows group is currently meeting and having wonderful fellowship.
 The deaconesses are letting it organically grow and become a place to meet and share.
 This group meets once a month, usually the 3rd Friday at 2:30pm.
 Contact Fran LI at: 239-248-2477 or to confirm day, time and location.